microsoft/online-experimentation-metric-collections/appinsights-webapi/README.md

 To preview the output of the summary rule in advance, copy the query from [`summaryrules-{version}.yaml`] and paste into your application's Log Analytics workspace.

 ## Help
-For questions or issues with GenAI metrics, contact [exp-preview-fb@microsoft.com](mailto:exp-preview-fb@microsoft.com).
+For questions or issues with Application insights WebAPI metrics, contact [exp-preview-fb@microsoft.com](mailto:exp-preview-fb@microsoft.com).